Machine learning and Topological data analysis identify unique features of human papillae in 3D scans: Methods

 \subsection{Dataset generation for papillae}

 Each participant's point cloud was split into two smaller parts of approximate size $13\mathrm{mm}$ by $9\mathrm{mm}$ in order to reduce the size of the point cloud.
 On each part, The Screened Poisson surface reconstruction\cite{kazhdan2013screened} in Meshlab\cite{cignoni2008meshlab} is applied.
 Then, a number of circular segments of radius $r + \delta$, where $r$ is set to match $max(r_{fungiform}, r_{filiform})$\textmu m and $\delta = 100$, were extracted according to our algorithm for extracting candidates for papillae locations described below.
+Based on previous work~\cite{andablo20203d} and our experiments in detecting papillae, we find that $r_{fungiform} = 439, r_{filiform} = 177.5$ work well for automated detection.
 These segments have been manually labelled into one of three classes: fungiform papillae, filiform papillae or None (neither a fungiform nor a filiform).
 The final dataset consists of 414 fungiform, 1489 filiform and 190 None, resulting in 2092 tongue segments in total.
-The number of segments per participants can be found in Table~\ref{tab:segments_per_participant}.
+The number of segments per participants can be found in Table \ref{tab:segments_per_participant}.